Daisy Hellmann: Art collector, Nazi persecution and emigration

 Fleeing the Nazis, Daisy Hellmann arrived in Rio de Janeiro in 1940.

 Her mother, Jenny Steiner, owner of a silk factory and a prominent art collector, also fled Vienna, leaving behind her own collection of Schieles including Houses by the Sea (1914) which entered the Leopold collection in 1955.
 Steiner died in New York in 1958.

 Claims for Restitution

 In late 2002, after years of wrangling, the City of Linz decided to return the painting 'Krumau, 1916' by Egon Schiele to the heirs of Daisy Hellmann.
 The fate of the rest of the collection is not known.

-The Leopold Museum settled a restiiution claim with Jenny Steiner's heirs, including Daisy's daughter, in 2012.
+The Leopold Museum settled a restitution claim with Jenny Steiner's heirs, including Daisy's daughter, in 2012.

 The German Lost Art Foundation lists 29 search requests for artworks formerly in the Wilhelm and Daisy Hellmann collection, meaning that the family is trying to find them.